-- The History of the United States, Civil Government, the History of the Holocaust, the History of African Americans, and the contributions of Hispanics and Women to the United States - Character education on self-control, resilience, leadership skills, kindness, empathy, cooperation, and conflict resolution. - Comprehensive Health education that shall cover various topics that include healthy relationships, teen dating violence, personal health, internet safety, and prevention and control of disease.
+- The History of the United States, Civil Government, the History of the Holocaust, the History of African Americans, and the contributions of Hispanics and Women to the United States - Character education on self-control, resilience, leadership skills, kindness, empathy, cooperation, and conflict resolution.

+- Comprehensive Health education that shall cover various topics that include healthy relationships, teen dating violence, personal health, internet safety, and prevention and control of disease.
 The instruction in acquired immune deficiency syndrome, per state statute 1003.46, shall be grade and age appropriate of the student and shall reflect current theory, knowledge, and practice regarding acquired immunodeficiency syndrome and its prevention.
-Section (3) of this statute allows any student whose parent makes a written request to the school principal to be exempted from the teaching of reproductive health or any disease, including HIV/AIDS, its symptoms, development, and treatment. - In 2019, the state added an additional ruling, Rule 6A-1.094124, under comprehensive health education that require a minimum of five hours of instruction related to mental and emotional health for students in grades 6-12.
+Section (3) of this statute allows any student whose parent makes a written request to the school principal to be exempted from the teaching of reproductive health or any disease, including HIV/AIDS, its symptoms, development, and treatment. - Comprehensive Health education per state statute 1003.42(2)(n) that shall cover various topics that include healthy relationships, teen dating violence (grades 7-12), personal health, internet safety, disease control, community health, consumer health, environmental health, family life, injury prevention and safety, nutrition, and personal health.
+The instruction in acquired immune deficiency syndrome, per state statute 1003.46, shall be grade and age appropriate of the student and shall reflect current theory, knowledge, and practice regarding acquired immunodeficiency syndrome and its prevention.
+Section (3) of this statute allows any student whose parent makes a written request to the school principal to be exempted from the teaching of reproductive health or any disease, including HIV/AIDS, its symptoms, development, and treatment.

+In 2019, the state added an additional ruling, Rule 6A-1.09424 under comprehensive Comprehensive health education that requires a minimum of five hours of instruction related to mental and emotional health for students in grades 6-12, per State Statute 1003.43(2)(n).
 Additionally, school districts are required to annually provide instruction to students in grades K-12 related to child trafficking prevention and awareness of youth substance use and abuse health education.
 The content will be grade and age appropriate.
 The school districts are required, under the rulings, to document planning and delivery of all instruction.